Saranyajothy/jk-occupational-therapy/README.md

 - The user will find the information in plain and common language..
 - The user will find options to contact the team and to make an inquiry and cancelation.

+## Admin Stories
+- As a site admin I would like to create html file which contains header/nav and footer for multiple pages.
+- As a site admin I would to patience directly book the appointment without login or signin.
+- As a site Admin I would like to redirect users to manage booking page after they submit an appointment form so they can see if their appointment is approved or not.
+- As a site Admin I would like to add, edit and delete which will not allow the user to change or update appointment details once the appointment has been approved.

 # Website structure
 ## Features